andresuarezz26/top-android-interview-questions/README.md

 @kotlin.internal.InlineOnly
 public inline fun TODO(): Nothing = throw NotImplementedError()
 ```
+- Difference between lateinit and lazy?  lateinit is used with var variables to initialize the object later.
+Lazy is used with constants to initialize the variables on the first access.
+-

-- What is inline, crossline,
+- What is inline, crossline, no-inline?

-- Who to make the generated equals methods of a data classs only takes some arguments instead of all?
+- How to make the generated equals methods of a data classs only takes some arguments instead of all?

+- What are descrutturing declarations?

 ## 4. Data Structures